+Inclusive Sussex, the University Equality, Diversity and Inclusion Strategy, sets out the necessary steps to ensure that all members of the Sussex community have equal access to opportunities.
 If the policy or strategy is directly relevant to the goals of the strategy or the specific targets in the strategy it is important that reference is made to that link.
 This is clear for any project or policy that is designed to help deliver the strategy.
+Some projects will be enablers for changes that will help deliver Inclusive Sussex ie it is not the primary objective of the work but will deliver capability to make other changes to policy or procedure that would.
 For other projects and policies it is important to complete the analysis to check for direct or indirect discrimination.